A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Modeling and implementation of friction

 \subsection{Preliminary analysis}

-To characterize the system's friction, we experimentally investigated its dependence on position, payload mass, and direction of motion using our laboratory setup.
-First, a test was conducted by applying a sinusoidal voltage to the Y-axis motor.
-As shown in Fig. \ref{fig:friccion_sentido}, the trolley's position response exhibits a clear drift over time.
-This behavior, resulting from a symmetric input, indicates an asymmetry in the friction force, confirming its dependence on the direction of motion.
+To characterize the system's friction, we experimentally investigated its dependence on position and direction of motion using our laboratory setup.
+First, a test conducted by applying a symmetric sinusoidal voltage to the Y-axis motor revealed a clear drift in the trolley's position response over time (as shown in Fig. \ref{fig:friccion_sentido}).
+This behavior indicates an asymmetry in the friction force, confirming its dependence on the direction of motion.

-Second, the voltage required to initiate movement was measured at different positions and with varying payloads, as shown in Fig. \ref{fig: gpr_juntas_masas}.
-The left plot corresponds to the motion in the positive direction, while the right plot shows motion in the negative direction.
-Each plot also includes a Gaussian Process Regression (GPR) model fitted to the experimental data.
-From these results, a clear dependence on position is observed.
-However, no consistent correlation with the payload mass is identified.
+Second, by measuring the voltage required to initiate movement at various points along the rail, we observed a clear dependence of friction on the position.
+These measures are described in detail in Section \ref{sec:resultados}.
+Based on these experimental findings, and in line with the friction modeling challenges highlighted in previous literature \cite{khatamianfar_new_2014,lobe_flatness-based_2018}, the remainder of this section introduces a comprehensive friction formulation.
+Specifically, to capture the observed real-world behavior, we propose the use of a viscous friction model that depends on the direction of motion, alongside a dry friction model that depends on both the position and the velocity of the system.